typicode/backbone-pegasus/README.md

 ![](http://i.imgur.com/gT3DR18.png)

 Obviously, in production you should concatenate your app scripts.
-However, what's important in this screenshot is that your data (the yellow bar) is being loaded while still loading the other scripts.
+However, what's important in this screenshot is that your data (the yellow bar) is being loaded:

-Without server-side data bootstrapping or rendering, you would have to wait for all the scripts to load before starting to load data.
+* as soon as backbone-pegasus has finished loading
+* while still loading the other scripts.

+See also http://typicode.github.io/pegasus/ for other live examples of Pegasus.

 ## Routing